Persons with dementia enjoy some types of activities. They also like to do useful things.

-- See family albums, or re-arranging photos in them
+- See family albums, or re-arrange photos in them.

 The idea again is to relax together, not to be accurate and complete in the memories.
 If the person with dementia starts talking of things that did not happen, don’t try to correct them.
 Just listen and try to appreciate their reality, while also remembering that they may say something totally different tomorrow.